 Door chocks or wedges: These can either be used to keep a door open or to keep doors secured during a building search.

-Extra pens, office supplies, and ruler: The ruler is used to give scale to evidentiary photographs.
+Extra pens, office supplies, and ruler: Like ammunition, you can never have enough writing utensils.
+The ruler is used to give scale to evidentiary photographs.

-Protective outer covering: With the added risk of Coronavirus exposure, PPE has become essential.
-This includes having a disposable outer covering to protect the officer from potentially infectious contacts.
+Protective outer covering: A disposable outer covering can help protect you from potentially infectious contacts.

-Extra masks: Each officer should have an ample supply of N95 or equivalent masks.
+Extra masks: You should have an ample supply of N95 or equivalent face coverings.

-Extra rubber gloves: A box of rubber gloves in the proper size, should be in every officer’s patrol bag.
+Extra rubber gloves: A box of rubber gloves (in the proper size) should be in every officer's patrol bag.
+They offer protection from everything you touch.

 Anti-bacterial wipes: A package of wipes are a must for wiping down the interior surfaces of the patrol car at the beginning of each shift.

-Tourniquet and clotting powder: In cases where serious trauma occurs, such as gunshots or other serious wounds, these can save an officer’s life.
+Tourniquet and clotting powder: In cases where serious trauma occurs, such as gunshots or other serious wounds, a tourniquet and some QuikClot can save lives.

-First-aid kit: This should include band-aids of various sizes for covering scrapes and scratches protecting the officer against infection.
+First-aid kit: Your first aid kit should include band-aids of various sizes for covering scrapes and scratches.
+Keeping these blemishes covered will protect you from infections.

 Over-the-counter medications: Having basic over-the-counter medications such as pain killers, antihistamines and gastrointestinal drugs saves time and provides immediate relief.

-Raincoat & small towel: Keeping a raincoat in the car ensures the officer will not get caught out in the rain unprepared.
+Raincoat & small towel: Keeping a duty jacket in the car ensures you will not get caught out in the rain unprepared.
 A towel to dry off with after being in the rain is a smart item to include.

 Dry socks: An officer with wet feet and hours to go on their tour will appreciate being able to put on a dry pair of socks.